ARCHER2-HPC/archer2-website/_courses/230411-hpc-carpentry.md

 ### Requirements:

-Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).

 They are also required to abide by the [ARCHER2  Code of Conduct](../../../about/policies/code-of-conduct.html).